 Refinancing your home is like the process you went through with getting your original mortgage loan.
-You need to fill out the loan application and you need to submit documentation.
+You need to fill out the loan application, and you need to submit documentation.
 For example, these include pay stubs or copies of your bank statement.

-How long it takes to refinance depends on your lender.
-For example, if interest rates are low and the lender deals with many new applicants who want to take advantage of those rates, the lender may take longer to process your loan.
+If interest rates are low and the lender deals with many new applicants who want to take advantage of those rates, the lender may take longer to process your loan.

 There are several reasons why homeowners consider refinancing their mortgages.
 Most people refinance when they have equity in their home, which is the difference between the amount owed to the mortgage company and the home’s worth.
-If your cost of living increases because you have a baby or your income has decreased because you took a better job but with less pay or were laid off, refinancing may benefit you.
+If your cost of living increases, because you have a baby or your income has decreased because you took a better job with less pay or were laid off, refinancing may benefit you.

 In a nutshell, here are the reasons why you should refinance.